jonathandean/rails_app_template/README.md

 You won't need to add any special params to your models when using `belongs_to` there.

-## Production database logs
+## Production database logs (optional)

-[lograge](https://github.com/roidrage/lograge) is used to ensure production request logs are searchable in a single line format.
+[lograge](https://github.com/roidrage/lograge) can be used to ensure production request logs are searchable in a single line format.
 This greatly helps searching and visibility of logs in an app with a lot of activity.
+It's almost a necessity on production environments with concurrent requests to ensure that log lines from different requests aren't mixed together and nearly impossible to read.

 It takes something like: